Hearing Loss and Veterans: Know Your Rights

 2. Hearing loss associated with US military combat deployment

-In a study published in Noise & Health, Timothy Wells et al defined the risk of hearing loss among US Military members in relation their deployment experiences.
+In a study published in Noise & Health, Timothy Wells et al defined the risk of hearing loss among US Military members in relation to their deployment experiences.
 They used data from the Millennium Cohort Study and Objective Military Service Data to assess exposures and outcomes.
+In many cases, the ear canals of soldiers were not properly protected by the 3m combat arms earplugs and resulted in hearing loss or tinnitus for many individuals.

 You must act now to protect yourself